scireum/sirius-biz/src/main/java/sirius/biz/tycho/kb/markdown/README.md

 <div class="mermaid kb-diagram">...</div>
 ```

+The diagram source is XML-escaped before rendering, so browsers receive it as text content instead of executable HTML.

 ### Inline Code and Links

 Inline code is rendered by `InlineCodeNodeRenderer` through `/taglib/k/inlineCode.html.pasta` so it uses the same